laravel-json-api/docs/1.0/testing/resources.md

 In this test, we create an existing `post` and a JSON:API document that will change both the `posts` resource and its associated `tags`.
-The `assertUpdated` method checks that the response was a success, and contains a JSON:API document that matches the provided data.
+The `assertFetchedOne` method checks that the response was a success and contains a JSON:API document that matches the provided data.
 We then use database assertions to ensure that the updated data has been stored in the database.